 The Basic Teaching Track in Secondary Education Teaching –Math/Science is a degree designed for individuals who possess a baccalaureate degree and appropriate coursework in mathematics or one of the secondary science subject areas of biology, chemistry, geology or physics.
 Successful completion of the program will lead to a master’s degree and can lead to state certification.
 It is anticipated that students would complete the 36-semester hour program in one calendar year of full-time study, beginning with the summer pre-session.
 However, students may begin the program during the fall or spring semesters.

 Basic Track: All applicants must have a bachelor’s degree with appropriate course work in mathematics or one of the science disciplines with an overall GPA of 2.80 or higher from an accredited institution of higher education.
-Prerequisite undergraduate courses should provide evidence of meeting outcomes in special needs instruction (Slippery Rock University’s SPED 121, High Incidence Disabilities and SEFE 338, Standard-Based Instruction & Assessment in the Inclusion Classroom meet this requirement).
+Prerequisite undergraduate courses should provide evidence of meeting outcomes in special needs instruction (Slippery Rock University’s SEFE 338, Standards-Based Instruction & Assessment in the Inclusionary Classroom and SEFE 342, Educational Psychology for Diverse Learners meet this requirement meet this requirement).